 This online guide is intended to show you how to use the tools to make the necessary modifications.
 While we do use some of the requirements from Rackham’s formatting guidelines to demonstrate the tools, you must verify the formatting requirements with the appropriate office.

-Students, staff and faculty can get RefWorks assistance at one of our consulting facilities:
+Students, staff and faculty can get dissertation formatting assistance at Scholarspace: